crescent-network/crescent/x/liquidfarming/spec/04_messages.md

 - The target liquid farm with the pool id does not exist
 - The target auction status is in invalid status
+- The bidding coin amount is less than that of the current winning bidding coin amount -

 ## MsgRefundBid